bitnami/charts/bitnami/minio/README.md

 ### Ingress

-This chart provides support for ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to serve your MinIO&reg; server.
+This chart provides support for Ingress resources.
+If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/master/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/master/bitnami/contour) you can utilize the ingress controller to serve your application.

-To enable ingress integration, please set `ingress.enabled` to `true`, and `disableWebUI` to `false`.

-#### Hosts

-Most likely you will only want to have one hostname that maps to this MinIO&reg; installation.
-If that's your case, the property `ingress.hostname` will set it.
-However, it is possible to have more than one host.
-To facilitate this, the `ingress.extraHosts` object is can be specified as an array.
-You can also use `ingress.extraTLS` to add the TLS configuration for extra hosts.

-For each host indicated at `ingress.extraHosts`, please indicate a `name`, `path`, and any `annotations` that you may want the ingress controller to know about.

-For annotations, please see [this document](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md).
-Not all annotations are supported by all ingress controllers, but this document does a good job of indicating which annotation is supported by many popular ingress controllers.
+To enable Ingress integration, set `ingress.enabled` to `true`.
+The `ingress.hostname` property can be used to set the host name.
+The `ingress.tls` parameter can be used to add the TLS configuration for this host.
+It is also possible to have more than one host, with a separate TLS configuration for each host.
+[Learn more about configuring and using Ingress](https://docs.bitnami.com/kubernetes/infrastructure/geode/configuration/configure-use-ingress/).

-#### TLS
+### TLS secrets

-This chart will facilitate the creation of TLS secrets for use with the ingress controller, however, this is not required.
-There are four common use cases:
+The chart also facilitates the creation of TLS secrets for use with the Ingress controller, with different options for certificate management.
+[Learn more about TLS secrets](https://docs.bitnami.com/kubernetes/infrastructure/geode/administration/enable-tls/).

-- Helm generates/manages certificate secrets based on the parameters.
-- User generates/manages certificates separately.
-- Helm creates self-signed certificates and generates/manages certificate secrets.
-- An additional tool (like [cert-manager](https://github.com/jetstack/cert-manager/)) manages the secrets for the application.

-In the first two cases, it's needed a certificate and a key.
-Files are expected in PEM format.

-- If you are going to use Helm to manage the certificates based on the parameters, please copy these values into the `certificate` and `key` values for a given `ingress.secrets` entry.
-- In case you are going to manage TLS secrets separately, please know that you must create a TLS secret with name *INGRESS_HOSTNAME-tls* (where *INGRESS_HOSTNAME* is a placeholder to be replaced with the hostname you set using the `ingress.hostname` parameter).
-- To use self-signed certificates created by Helm, set `ingress.tls` to `true`, and `ingress.certManager` to `false`.
-- If your cluster has a [cert-manager](https://github.com/jetstack/cert-manager) add-on to automate the management and issuance of TLS certificates, set `ingress.certManager` boolean to `true` to enable the corresponding annotations for cert-manager.

 ### MinIO&reg; Gateway